nodinosaur/JavaSealedUnions/README.md

 - Polymorphism: every element in the union has the set of public methods so they never have to be dereferenced.
 Except when the types on the union are not of the same interface!
 The point of unions is joining types that may not relate to each other.

+- Pattern matching: not available in Java.
+But the intent of a pattern matcher is double: either continue to another piece of code, or return a single element.
+This ties directly to the next two options.

-- Continuations: you provide the union with one method per type on it that tells how the operation has to continue.
+- Continuations: provide the union with one method per type in it that tells how the dereferencing operation has to continue.
 It branches execution immediatelly without having to check types externally.
-The type checks happen internally as each implementation of the union knows only how to dereference itself, but it doesn't allow for representing incorrect states.
+The type checks happen internally as each implementation of the union knows only how to dereference itself.
+It doesn't allow representation incorrect states, dereferencing unavailable types, or null pointers.

 - Joining: provide a function per element in the union that maps them back into a single, common type, that the current execution flow knows how to use.

+### Basic interface
 For my library I have chosen continuations and joining as the default methods in the interface.
-Optionally you can also require `isXXX()` methods for checks, but never `getXXX()`.
+Optionally you can also require `isXXX()` methods for checks.

+**NOTE: you should never ever require or implement `getXXX()` as a way of returning a type inside the union.
+It defeats the purpose of the interface.
+Direct dereference is error-prone, tends to be abused by programmers, and has been cited as a mistake when creating `Optional`-like libraries.**

 ```